Rebecca Vercher, CEAP, LCSW

 Licensed Professional Counselor, Certified Employee Assistance Professional

-Emily has been working in the field of Human Services and Behavioral Health since 1986.
-Six of these years have been primarily in the field of Employee Assistance Counseling.
+Emily has been working in the field of Human Services and Behavioral Health since 1986, primarily in the field of Employee Assistance Counseling.
 She has experience working with adults and adolescents in a variety of contexts from the daily adjustment of situational stressors to substance abuse and addiction to severe mental illness.
 Emily has advanced training in marriage and relationship counseling and enjoys this dynamic work.
 In addition, she has extensive experience with geriatric and rehabilitation counseling.
 Emily also develops and presents a variety of trainings and workshops to address issues that relate to the workplace as well as those of improved personal functioning and well-being.

 Glenda Davis, MSC, LPC, LMFT